abatula/emacs.d/README.md

 # A reasonable Emacs config

-This is my emacs configuration tree, continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially those who are web developers.
-These days it's somewhat geared towards OS X, but it is known to also work on Linux and Windows.
+This emacs configuration tree is forked from https://github.com/purcell/emacs.d and modified for my personal preferences, focusing more on Python with some MATLAB/Octave and Latex thrown in.
+My tweaks have only ever been tested in Linux.

 Emacs itself comes with support for many programming languages.
 This config adds improved defaults and extended support for the following:

+* Python
+* Latex
+* MATLAB
 * Ruby / Ruby on Rails
 * CSS / LESS / SASS / SCSS
 * HAML / Markdown / Textile / ERB
 * Clojure (via nrepl)
 * Javascript / Coffeescript
-* Python
 * PHP
 * Haskell
 * Erlang